duyanxi/duyanxi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an undergraduate student majoring in Robotics Engineering at the School of Automation, Southeast University.
-Since 2021, I have been studying in the Visual and Cognition Laboratory, advised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang </a> .
-Currently, I am working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura.
+Since 2021, I have been studying in the Visual and Cognition Laboratory, advised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang </a> .I was working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura during 2024.9 to 2025.2.

-Currently, my research interests are 3D Gaussian Splatting and Multiple View Geometry.
+Currently, my research interests are 3D Vision, Computer Graphics and Robot Learning.

-🤗 Links：Follow me on Zhihu: <a href='https://www.zhihu.com/people/du-yan-xi-37'> Aidacra </a>
+Looking for collaborator interested in Embodied AI🤗

 # 🔥 News

 # 📝 Publications

 # 🤔 Research
+2024.10 - 2025.02

+Towards Sparse 3D Gaussian Splatting with Depth Regularization and Robust Initialization (Osaka University FrontierLab Program)

-2024.08
+2024.08 - 2024.09

 Multistage Image Story Generation (SEU International Summer School)